ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/advent-of-empire.md

-Advent of Empire: Race and Conquest in 1900 [Home](https://andre-ye.github.io) > [History Navigation](https://andre-ye.github.io/history/history_navigation) > [Lecture Notes](https://andre-ye.github.io/history/history_navigation#lecture-notes) > Notes on *Advent of Empire: Race and Conquest in 1900*
+[Home](https://andre-ye.github.io) > [History Navigation](https://andre-ye.github.io/history/history_navigation) > [Lecture Notes](https://andre-ye.github.io/history/history_navigation#lecture-notes) > Notes on *Advent of Empire: Race and Conquest in 1900*

 ## Advent of Empire: Race and Conquest in 1900